-The Pioneer Woman is right—and it’s a perfect combo.
-Ree’s comfort food dessert perfectly combines a light citrus burst with the satisfying coziness of bread pudding.
+She’s right—it’s a perfect combo!
+This comfort food perfectly combines a light citrus burst with the satisfying coziness of bread pudding.

-- 1 loaf of eggy bread, such as challah or brioche
+- 1 loaf eggy bread, such as challah or brioche

 - Softened butter for greasing the baking dish